 3. If you are new on the market, that’s OK.
 Many beauty buyers will be open to showcasing new brands, but you really need to wow them.
 Certain retailers such as Boots UK will be on the lookout for unknown brands to feature in their #BeautyFinds campaign where you’ll get featured in stores around the country.

-4. You will generally need to cater for ALL skin types.
-If you have niched down your brand to target just one particular skin type, that’s obviously a great way of building up a loyal following and a successful online brand.
-But the larger chains will need you to appeal to a broader range of skin types as clearly you need to be generic enough to appeal to more than just one slice of their demographic.
+4. Know your niche and your target retailer’s niche too.
+If you have niched down your brand to target just one particular skin type or demographic, that’s obviously a great way of building up a loyal following and a successful online brand.
+But, do be aware that the larger high-street chains are likely to need you to appeal to a broader range of skin types as clearly you need to be generic enough to appeal to more than just one slice of their demographic.

 5. You may need to be able to fill more than one shelf with your products.
 Many skincare entrepreneurs start with a capsule range of a handful products (which is a sensible step to take if you want to keep your costs down in the beginning).
 However, to be stocked on the displays of a large department store such as Selfridges, you will generally need more products in your range and you’ll most likely need to be able to fill more than one shelf.